WashU Launches Women in Global Health chapter

 Executive Director of WGH, Dr. Roopa Dhatt is joined by Dr. Keith Martin, executive director of the Consortium of Universities for Global Health and Dr. Debra Olson, Professor Emeritus at the University of Chang-Mai, Thailand and University of Minnesota, as well as many colleagues from all over the Midwest.

+To date, the Midwest Chapter of Women in Global Health is moving forward and growing in membership.
 Women and men interested in global health are encouraged to become a member of WGH by completing the requested membership form.